mmachenry/star-battle/README.md

 MIT Mystery Hunt 2017.

-I noticed that a traditional backtracking solver took far too long (more than a day) too solve a 10x10 Star Battle.
+I noticed that a traditional backtracking solver took far too long (more than a day) to solve a 10x10 Star Battle.
 I decided to rewrite it using constraint logic programming on finite domains, or CLP(FD).
 It now solves the 10x10 in about a minute and thirty seconds.